IkigaiLabsETH/kaipulse/GROK420.md

 ## Overview

-GROK420 is a sophisticated AI-powered crypto market intelligence system that leverages Grok 4's real-time X (Twitter) data integration to provide comprehensive market analysis, sentiment insights, and actionable trading intelligence.
-Built with Next.js 14, TypeScript, and modern tool-augmented AI, it delivers real-time crypto market intelligence with X sentiment analysis.
+GROK420 is a sophisticated AI-powered crypto market intelligence system with a core mission: **helping users find assets that outperform Bitcoin (BTC)**.
+Every feature, from real-time X (Twitter) sentiment analysis to curated market reports, is designed to surface and highlight altcoins, stocks, and narratives that are beating BTC.
+Built with Next.js 14, TypeScript, and modern tool-augmented AI, it delivers actionable intelligence for those seeking to outperform the king of crypto.

 ---